 The existence argument in the proof of Proposition~\ref{prop.gen} implies that that the derivative of the function $h_L(R)= G_{L,R}(R)-G_{L,R}(L)$ is strictly positive on $[R_L,\infty)$, for every $L<L^m$.
 Statement~(ii) then follows from $h_L(R_L)=0$.

-\section{Proof of Theorem~\ref{rates.thm}}
+\subsection{Proof of Theorem~\ref{rates.thm}}

 Note that for the purposes of this proof we can replace ``sample frequency'' with ``underlying probability'' in the definition of the set $\widehat \cS(\tau)$.
 By the classical Glivenko-Cantelli theorem, the corresponding modified statement of the theorem implies the original one.
-Write $\cal{J}({\tau})$ for the collection of all intervals $(L,R)$, such that such that $P(L,R)\ge\tau$, $P(-\infty,L)\ge\tau$ and $P(R,\infty)\ge\tau$.
-We will only use the last two inequalities to ensure that, with probability tending to one, all $(L,R)$ are contained in a fixed bounded interval, on which~$f$ is bounded away from zero.
+Write $\cal{J}({\tau})$ for the collection of all intervals $(L,R)$, such that such that $P(L,R)\ge\tau$, $P(-\infty,L)\ge\tau/2$ and $P(R,\infty)\ge\tau/2$.
+By Theorem~\ref{gen.thm}, all intervals $(L,R)$ corresponding to the splits in the redefined collection $\widehat \cS(\tau)$ lie in the set $\cal{J}({\tau})$, with probability tending to one.
+We will only use the last two inequalities in the definition of $\cal{J}({\tau})$ to ensure that, with probability tending to one, all $(L,R)$ are contained in a fixed bounded interval, on which~$f$ is bounded away from zero.

-\subsection{Main Body of the Proof}
+\subsubsection{Main Body of the Proof}